3M fires back at Trump over order to produce more face masks - KVIA

 Manufacturing giant 3M pushed back Friday against criticism from President Donald Trump over production of face masks that are badly needed by American health care workers.

-The unusual but not unprecedented spat between the president and a leading American manufacturer broke out after Trump ordered 3M to produce as many N95 masks as administration officials believe are needed for the U.S.

-The order directed heads of the Homeland Security Department and Federal Emergency Management Agency to use their authority under the 1950 Defense Production Act to acquire the “appropriate” number of N95 respirators from 3M and any of its affiliates.

-The president followed up the order with a barbed tweet at the Minnesota-based manufacturer.
+The president followed up his order with a barbed tweet Thursday night at the Minnesota-based manufacturer.

 “We hit 3M hard today after seeing what they were doing with their Masks.
 ‘P Act’ all the way.
 Big surprise to many in government as to what they were doing – will have a big price to pay!”
-Trump tweeted on Thursday night.
+Trump tweeted.

+The events leading to Trump’s order against 3M began weeks ago.
+A White House official said when Vice President Mike Pence visited a 3M factory in Minnesota last month, he was told that 3M had 35 million N95 masks that were intended for commercial uses but could be used by health care workers.

+This week, after 3M received liability protection that it sought, the White House learned that not all of those masks were ready for the U.S. market, the official said.

+Jared Kushner, the president’s son-in-law, has been leading administration contacts with the company to learn where the masks went and why some were not available as promised.
+The situation led Trump to invoke the Defense Production Act, said the official, who spoke on condition of anonymity to discuss events that have not been made public.

-The company responded Friday, saying it has been producing as many masks as possible for the U.S. market “over the last several weeks and months.”
-The company added that it has been working with the Trump administration since last weekend and has shipped masks that it produces overseas back to the U.S., including 10 million N95 masks 3M made in China.
+The company said it has been working with the Trump administration since last weekend and has shipped masks that it produces overseas back to the U.S., including 10 million N95 masks 3M made in China.

-The company said there are “significant humanitarian implications of ceasing respirator supplies to healthcare workers in Canada and Latin America, where we are a critical supplier of respirators.”
+3M also raised concerns over what it said was a request by the administration to stop exporting masks to Canada and Latin American countries, where the company is a critical mask supplier.

+“Ceasing all export of respirators produced in the United States would likely cause other countries to retaliate and do the same, as some have already done.
+If that were to occur, the net number of respirators being made available to the United States would actually decrease,” the company said.
+“That is the opposite of what we and the Administration, on behalf of the American people, both seek.”

+The White House did not immediately comment on the company’s statement about limiting exports.

-Canadian Prime Minister Justin Trudeau said Canada also sends essential health supplies and workers to the United States, and blocking exports of 3M would be a mistake.
+Canadian Prime Minister Justin Trudeau said essential health supplies and workers flow both ways across the border, and blocking exports of 3M masks would be a mistake.

 Doug Ford, premier of Ontario province, said he protested to U.S. Trade Representative Robert Lighthizer, expressing concern that Trump could create a shortage of masks for Canadian doctors and nurses.